 As you notice the inherent differences between teaching Spanish and English literacy, we have a few tips to ensure that each student feels supported.

-4. An add-on to our award-winning literacy solution, Raz-Plus, Raz-Plus Español is a solution you can trust to refine Spanish literacy skills while providing a plethora of activities, assessments, and high-quality texts for practice.
-This wide array of activities enables educators to readily assess students’ Spanish reading needs, provide quality, differentiated instruction, and offer students independent practice opportunities.
+An add-on to our award-winning literacy solution, Raz-Plus, Raz-Plus Español is a solution you can trust to refine Spanish literacy skills while providing a plethora of activities, assessments, and high-quality texts for practice.
+This wide array of activities enables educators to readily assess students’ Spanish reading needs, provide quality, differentiated instruction, and offer students independent practice opportunities. - Select a tool that allows students to dissect the text: Upon learning key literacy skills and becoming familiar with the subtle nuances of both English and Spanish, bilingual or dual language students will need to engage in reading practice that goes beyond the act of simply reading the text.

 Outside of providing resources to better equip students with refined Spanish literacy skills, this solution also provides guidance for teachers by offering clearly modeled lesson plans and more.
 In addition, Raz-Plus Español offers classroom management tools in the same space as Raz-Plus, allowing teachers easy access to view their students’ Spanish and English literacy levels and assignment activity.